ARP-ESSER Summer Strategies Grant

 Official award notifications will be signed by the ICfL authorizing official, the State Librarian, or alternate assigned official.
 The completed application signed by the applicant, along with the official award notification signed by the ICfL authorizing official, will serve as the agreement/contract for this grant.

-Participate in one regional or online workshop: February 2023
+Participate in one regional or online workshop: dates tbd

 Award Summary.
-Libraries may apply for awards ranging from $5,000 to $30,000.
+Libraries may apply for awards of $20,000.
 Funds may be used for summer learning strategic planning, staff professional development, establishing and building a partnership, and providing summer learning and enrichment programs for youth.

 Required Activities.
 The library agrees to:

-- Participate in professional development by attending a virtual training on building equity-based summer programs in January or February 2023.
-Participate in a related community of practice with library staff from around the county beginning in April 2023.
+- Participate in professional development by attending a series of virtual discussions on building equity-based summer programs in 2024.
+Participate in a related community of practice with library staff from around the county beginning in February 2024.

 - Engage in self-paced study focused on summer learning best practices and research.
 Read the book Summer Reading, Closing the Rich/Poor Achievement Gap, 2nd Edition, provided by the ICfL.
 Plan time to explore the National Summer Learning Association website: https://www.summerlearning.org/research-and-policy/.

-- Participate in one regional or virtual planning workshop hosted by the ICfL in the winter or spring of 2023.
+- Participate in one regional or virtual planning workshop hosted by the ICfL in the fall of 2023 or the winter or spring of 2024.

 - Develop a written plan for summer learning that incorporates best practices; aligns with the organization’s strategic plan, mission, and values; and meets the needs of the local community.

 - Prepare and implement high-quality summer learning programs at your library or through outreach events during summer 2024.
 Use the knowledge and tools gained from conference attendance, strategic planning, and workshop participation to design the programs.